feldera/feldera/docs/sql/datetime.md

 `TIMESTAMPDIFF`.
 One month is considered elapsed when the calendar month has increased and the calendar day and time is greater than or equal to the start.
 Weeks, quarters, and years follow from that.

-Casting a string to a `TIMESTAMP` produces the result `NULL` if the string does not have the format of a timestamp literal.

 ## Time intervals